 Our sincere gratitude goes to our Communities, Magoshi (Traditional Leaders) and Stakeholders for understanding the municipality during this consultation processed, Members of the Executive Committee, Councilors, and officials.
 You all always shows a maximum commitment and participated and gave unwavering support to all of us and your municipality in general.
-For the municipality to be truly developmental, its needs to be build on social compact involving all the stakeholders.
-Thank you for ensuring that we have aligned IDP and Budget that will enhance economic growth, assist with sustainable service delivery and strive for a better life for all.
-CLLR MOTHOGWANE MD THE HONORABLE MAYOR
+For the municipality to be truly developmental, its needs to be build on social compact involstakeholders. lving all the Thank you for ensuring that we have aligned IDP and Budget that will enhance economic growth, assist with sustainable service delivery and strive for a better life for all.